haestflod/school-projects/readme.md

 ### BoardGame
 A turn based strategy game board game we made in a 5man project in early 2012.
-Me & Martin did database, game design and game logic in PHP and javascript.
+I focused on database modeling, game design and game logic in PHP and javascript.

+This uploaded project only has the game logic.

 The database stored all a players move + the random seed making the game completly deterministic.
-The file `BoardGame/spelplan/testingGame.html` bypasses the server and is playable.
+The file `BoardGame/spelplan/testingGame.html` bypasses the server and is playable version showcasing the final game.